curtis1000/vagrant-lemp-boilerplate/README.md

  - Run: `vagrant up`.

 ####Configuring Services
 I decided to keep a copy of any customized configuration file (ex: php.ini) in the _vagrant directory.
-As bootstrap.sh is running, I simply deleted the stock copy on the system and symlinked the customized copy that lives in the _vagrant directory.
+As bootstrap.sh is running, the script deletes the stock copy on the system and in its place, creates a symlink to the customized copy that lives in the _vagrant directory.